-A motor vehicle record (MVR) check provides vital insight into whether that employee is a safe driver.
-A MVR check reveals, among other important information, insurance lapses, traffic violations, accidents, license revocations and most importantly, DUI charges that may not appear on criminal records.
+Many companies consider it a matter of course to conduct a motor vehicle record (MVR) check before handing an employee the keys to a company vehicle.
+Such checks provide vital insight into whether that employee is a safe driver.
+A MVR check reveals, among other important information, insurance lapses, traffic violations, accidents, license revocations, and most importantly, DUI charges that may not appear on criminal records.

 While such checks help identify high-risk drivers before accidents occur, they also create a potential legal pitfall for companies that conduct them: violation of state and federal laws protecting employee privacy.
 What many companies do not realize is that when they collect MVRs about employees and applicants, they are amassing a vast store of personal information they are legally obligated to safeguard.